TaskTree Class

 Returns the current progress value, which is between the 0 and progressMaximum().

-The returned number indicates how many tasks have been already finished, stopped, or skipped while the task tree is running.
+The returned number indicates how many tasks have been already finished, canceled, or skipped while the task tree is running.
 When the task tree is started, this number is set to 0.
 When the task tree is finished, this number always equals progressMaximum().

-See also progressMaximum().
+See also progressMaximum() and progressValueChanged().

 [signal] void TaskTree::progressValueChanged(int value)